 Autotune is an indispensable music production tool.
 You can hear autotuned vocals in all music genres, from the latest chart-topping singles to demo tracks by indie artists.

-The pitch correction features that were once exclusive to the Antares Auto-Tune Pro ($399) plugin are now available to everyone, thanks to free autotune alternatives.
+Thanks to free autotune alternatives, the pitch correction features that were once exclusive to the Antares Auto-Tune Pro ($399) plugin are now available to everyone.
 Yes, you can try the Antares Auto-Tune plugin for free for 14 days, but the alternatives listed below are the preferred option if you’re looking for a more permanent solution.

 If your music production software collection lacks a pitch correction tool, our list of free autotune VST plugins will help keep your vocals pitch-perfect.
 All you’ll need is a digital audio workstation that can host VSTs.

 Free Autotune (2024 Update)

 What is the best free autotune in 2024?
 Here are the best free autotune plugins right now:

 Scroll down for more info about each free autotune plugin.